-Growing up, I was never a fan of deviled eggs (or anything mayonnaise related, for that matter), but then again, deviled eggs back then consisted mainly of overcooked, slightly sulfurous hard boiled eggs mashed up with Hellman's mayo and a bit of yellow mustard, served too cold.
+Growing up, I was never a fan of deviled eggs (or anything mayonnaise-related, for that matter).
+Then again, deviled eggs back then consisted mainly of overcooked, slightly sulfurous hard-boiled eggs, mashed up with Hellmann's mayo and a bit of yellow mustard and served too cold.
 They were the default "serve them anyway, someone will eat them after the guacamole's gone" option at the potluck.
-I thought I'd swear them off forever.
+I thought I'd sworn them off forever.

 Well, times have changed.
-Or more likely, my ability to surround myself with people who know how to make awesome deviled eggs have changed.
+Or, more likely, my ability to surround myself with people who know how to make awesome deviled eggs has changed.

-To be precise, the first truly outstanding deviled eggs I tried as an adult were from Oleana in Cambridge.
-I hadn't actually gone in intending to find the key to my devilish chastity belt, but as it happened, I was a poor college student at the time and in way over my head pretending I could afford to be at a restaurant that I really couldn't.
-So I did what any well-intentioned but under-funded kid would do: I ordered a cocktail and the cheapest dish on the menu.
+To be precise, the first truly outstanding deviled eggs I tried as an adult were from Oleana in Cambridge, Massachusetts.
+I hadn't actually gone in intending to find the key to my devilish chastity belt, but as it happened, I was a poor college student at the time, and in way over my head pretending I could afford to be at a restaurant that I really couldn't.
+So I did what any well-intentioned but underfunded kid would do: I ordered a cocktail and the cheapest dish on the menu.
 Both were outstanding.

-For one thing, chef Ana Sortun really knows how to properly cook a hard boiled egg.
-The key is starting them in cold water, bringing them up to a boil, then removing them from heat and letting them rest in the cooling water.
-Starting them cold helps them come up to temperature more evenly, preventing the whites from overcooking, and even better, the dreaded green ring from forming around the yolk—a reaction between the sulfur in the egg white and the iron in the yolk, and a sure indication that your eggs are overcooked (and stinky).
+For one thing, Chef Ana Sortun really knows how to properly cook a hard-boiled egg.
+The key is starting them in cold water, bringing them up to a boil, then removing them from heat and letting them rest in the cooling water.* Starting them cold helps them come up to temperature more evenly, preventing the whites from overcooking and, even better, preventing the dreaded green ring from forming around the yolk—a reaction between the sulfur in the egg white and the iron in the yolk, and a sure indication that your eggs are overcooked (and stinky).

-The only other bit to look out for is that just like when making a mayonnaise, if you try and add too much olive oil to your egg yolks too fast, the filling will break, turning grainy and greasy.
+The only other bit to look out for is that, just like when you're making a mayonnaise, if you try to add too much olive oil to your egg yolks too fast, the filling will break, turning grainy and greasy.
 The key is to slowly drizzle the olive oil in while your food processor is running (or while whisking vigorously, if you like to go manual).

-Why did I suddenly realize that the site lacks a basic deviled egg recipe now, you ask?
+Why did I suddenly realize that the site lacks a basic deviled egg recipe, you ask?